 Composition of Outdoor Painting by Edgar Payne

-The book has a lot of text, with a lot of thoughtful ideas, however what makes this books such an invaluable guide on composition, especially geared to the landscape artist, are the black and white diagrams of successful compositions.
+The book has a lot of text, with a lot of thoughtful ideas, however what makes this books such an invaluable guide on composition, are the black and white diagrams of successful compositions.

 And then in the later part of the book, are color studies and painting examples by Edgar Payne.
 It is great to see how he explored color as a compositional aspect as much as he did the more structural underpinning of landscape compositions.